W Hamond - The Original Whitby Jet Store

 © Copyright – All rights reserved by Simon McCabe

-Whitby is flooded with goths from far and wide to celebrate Whitby Goth Weekend twice a year.
-There is one event in April and another in October, usually over the Halloween weekend; the latter is the most popular.
+Whitby is flooded with goths from far and wide who come to celebrate Whitby Goth Weekend twice a year.
+One event is held in April, and another is held in October, usually over Halloween weekend; the latter is the most popular.

 The weekend is packed with different events: music, theatre, and people adorn themselves in beautiful Victorian goth, traditional goth, and modern adaptations.
 It’s an incredible sight.
 The whole of Whitby becomes an exciting place filled with people buzzing, and the town thrives with this fantastic event.